treysclark/MRTS-Dataset_ETL-Data-Analysis/README.md

 ### Percent of Change:

-- The following analysis uses Pandas' Percent Change function.
+- The following analysis uses Pandas' Percent Change function to evaluate sales data from the men's and women's clothing stores.
 Percent of change is a mathematical formula for calculating the degree of change over time.
 Percentage of change is important for predicting spending patterns because it informs companies on how much to produce in the future.
 For example, exercise equipment manufacturer Peloton suffered significant damage to its stock price when it was reported that its production far exceeded consumer demand [7].
 Timely forecasting is especially needed for companies who rely on Just-In-Time manufacturing.
 Companies that have lean inventories need to know when demand changes dramatically.

-The following percent of change analysis uses sales data from men's and women's clothing stores.
-The analysis shows that both types of clothing stores are subject to the same market forces.
+- The analysis shows that both types of clothing stores are subject to the same market forces.

     ![Percent of Change Monthly](/images/analysis/percent-change-monthly.png)